Gaurishh/coursera-scraper/ReadMe.md

 ### 7_final_output_generator.py

-**Overview**: This script serves as the final step in the lead generation pipeline, combining classified leads data with extracted contact information to create a comprehensive JSON output file.
+**Overview**: This script serves as the final step in the lead generation pipeline, combining classified leads data with extracted contact information to create individual JSON files for each website.
 It processes all records from the classified leads CSV, matches them with corresponding contact data files, and structures the information into a sales-ready format with recommendations and contact details.

 **Output**: Generates individual JSON files in `output/` directory (e.g., `example.com.json`) containing structured lead data with website URLs, sales recommendations (course type, confidence score, reasoning), and comprehensive contact details (general contacts, key personnel, and other contacts) for each institution.